zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 1.49756820116866 ms
 ```

-Firefox affected the `Sleep` call and reduced elapsed interval by ~10 times.
-You can find a good explanation of the `Sleep` behaviour in [The Windows Timestamp Project](http://www.windowstimestamp.com/description):
+Firefox affected the `Sleep` call and reduced elapsed interval by ~ten times.
+You can find a good explanation of the `Sleep` behavior in [The Windows Timestamp Project](http://www.windowstimestamp.com/description):

-> Say the *ActualResolution* is set to 156250, the interrupt heartbeat of the system will run at 15.625 ms periods or 64 Hz and a call to Sleep is made with a desired delay of 1 ms. Two scenarios are to be looked at:
+> Say the *ActualResolution* is set to 156250, the interrupt heartbeat of the system will run at 15.625 ms periods or 64 Hz, and a call to Sleep is made with the desired delay of 1 ms. Two scenarios are to be looked at:
 > * The call was made < 1ms (ΔT) ahead of the next interrupt.
 The next interrupt will not confirm that the desired period of time has expired.
 Only the following interrupt will cause the call to return.
 The resulting sleep delay will be ΔT + 15.625ms.
 > * The call was made ≥ 1ms (ΔT) ahead of the next interrupt.
 The next interrupt will force the call to return.
 The resulting sleep delay will be ΔT.